Gobi Desert Express 6 day Gobi Desert Tour

 • Dinner

-This morning embark on the five hours’ drive through the Gobi’s typical cold desert landscape - so-called because the Gobi receives its moisture in the form of snow - to the mighty Khongoriin Els Sand Dunes.
-En route, pause by Khavtsgait, an ancient place of worship marked by tremendous petroglyphs.
-This is also a magnificent viewpoint over the desert’s expansive plains.
-Arrive at the day’s ultimate destination in time to climb these mighty walls of sand and explore the towering dunes on foot.
-If the breeze is blowing just right, one might hear the dunes beautifully sing.
+This morning, embark on the five-hour drive through the Gobi’s typical cold desert landscape – so-called because the Gobi receives its moisture in the form of snow – to the mighty Khongoriin Els Sand Dunes.
+Upon arrival, take a ride through the massive sea of sand atop a two-humped Bactrian Camel.
+This formidable beast has become the best-known icon of the ancient Silk Road.
+Able to carry as much as three times the load carried by its smaller cousin, the Middle Eastern one-humped camel, the Bactrian Camel has been the backbone for exchanging goods, technologies, ideas, and ideologies amid Asia and Europe for centuries.
+If the breeze blows just right, one might hear the dunes beautifully sing.
 The rugged desert plants at the edges of the sands are beautiful in their own sculptural way, and the small creek running along its northern face creates fantastic photographic opportunities.
-At dusk, drive to the ger camp by the dunes.
+Take some time to relax at the camp before reverting to the dune late in the afternoon for a walk while enjoying the shadows playing along the dune’s curves during sunset.

 • Breakfast